Oluwat-dev/Birthday_tracker/README.md

 Don't forget to give the project a star!
 Thanks again!

 Fork the Project
-Create your Feature Branch (git checkout -b feature/AmazingFeature) Commit your Changes (git commit -m 'Add some AmazingFeature') Push to the Branch (git push origin feature/AmazingFeature) Open a Pull Request
+Create your Feature Branch (git checkout -b feature/AmazingFeature).
+Commit your Changes (git commit -m 'Add some AmazingFeature').
+Push to the Branch (git push origin feature/AmazingFeature).
+Open a Pull Request.

 📄 License
 Distributed under the MIT License.
 See LICENSE for more information.